jacobpatterson1549/selene-bananas/README.md

 Environment variables are needed to customize the server.
 Sample config:
 ```
 DATABASE_URL=postgres://selene:selene123@127.0.0.1:54320/selene_bananas_db?sslmode=disable
-WORDS_FILE=/usr/share/dict/american-english-large
+HTTP_PORT=8001
+HTTPS_PORT=8000
+TLS_CERT_FILE=/home/ants280/dev/127.0.0.1.pem
+TLS_KEY_FILE=/home/ants280/dev/127.0.0.1-key.pem
 ```

 It is recommended to install the [wamerican-large](https://packages.debian.org/buster/wamerican-large) package.
 This package provides /usr/share/dict/american-english-large to be used as a words list in games.
 Lowercase words are read from the word list for checking valid words in the game.
-This can be overridden by providing the `WORDS_FILE` environment variable.
+This can be overridden by providing the `WORDS_FILE` variable when running make: `make WORDS_FILE=/path/to/words/file.txt`.

 For development, set `CACHE_SECONDS` to `0` to not cache files.